 Comparing calcite and dolomites spectra in DARWin SP Data Acquisition software multi-plot scan.

-Calcite spectra identified by EZ-ID by comparing to two spectral libraries.
+Calcite spectra identified by EZ-ID by comparing to three spectral libraries.

 Dolomite spectra identified by EZ-ID.